ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 ### Generate

-A function run by the Client to generate the initial data that is used as its input in the Privacy Pass protocol.
+A function run by the client to generate the initial data that is used as its input in the Privacy Pass protocol.

 Inputs: